esa/polyhedral-gravity-model/README.md

 you have a C++17 capable compiler, CMake and ninja-build installed.

 ### From source

+#### Requirements

+The project uses the following dependencies, all of them are **automatically** set-up via CMake:

+- GoogleTest (1.13.0 or compatible), only required for testing
+- spdlog (1.11.0 or compatible), required for logging
+- tetgen (1.6 or compatible), required for I/O
+- yaml-cpp (0.7.0 or compatible), required for I/O
+- thrust (2.1.0 or compatible), required for parallelization and utility
+- xsimd (11.1.0 or compatible), required for vectorization of the `atan(..)`
+- pybind11 (2.10.4 or compatible), required for the Python interface, but not the C++ standalone

+#### The Python Interface

 The module will be build using a C++17 capable compiler, CMake and ninja-build.
 Just execute the following command in